Gracie Allen: Radio

 In the early 1930s, like many stars of the era, Burns and Allen graduated to radio.
 The show was originally a continuation of the flirtation act from their vaudeville and short-film routines.
+In 1935, famed composer and arranger Ferde Grofe joined them as musical director.
 Burns realized that they were too old for that type of material and changed the show's format in the fall of 1941 into the situation comedy for which they are best remembered: a working showbusiness married couple negotiating ordinary problems caused by Gracie's "illogical logic", usually with the help of neighbors Harry and Blanche Morton and their announcer Bill Goodwin (later replaced by Harry von Zell during the run of their television series).